Lumy0726/RoutePePe/README.md

 and write side just make overflow when there is no enough empty buffer to write, and read side can detect buffer position is greater than "Buffer resync high", even if "Buffer size" and "Buffer resync high" is same).
+> * Counts to get avg buffer pos (ForResync)
+> > Counts to get average buffer position, for resync.
+RoutePePe fills/inserts/removes audio sample when connection starts or do resync, to match buffer position to "Buffer prefill (avg latency)" value.
+If this option is not "Direct prefill", then RoutePePe first calculates average buffer position and inserts/removes audio samples using difference between average buffer position and prefill value.
+This helps actual latency would be more similar with "Buffer prefill (avg latency)" value.
+Audio will be muted until RoutePePe complete resync, so it is not recommended to set too high value, which cause large startup/resync delay (not audio latency).
 > * Counts to get avg buffer pos (ForResample)
 > > Counts to get average buffer position, for resample.
 You can set it to 0 to disable resample.